Arraial do Cabo 2026: 6 must-see spots, crystal-clear beaches and unique landscapes in Brazil

 -

-Fresh fish - Prepared simply, grilled or fried, using the day’s local catch.
+Fresh fish - Simply prepared, grilled or fried, using the local daily catch.

 -

-Seafood - Dishes with shrimp, squid, and other seafood, very common in restaurants near the coast.
+Seafood - Dishes with shrimp, squid, and other seafood, commonly found in coastal restaurants.

 -

-Traditional Brazilian dishes - Rice, beans, salads, and classic sides, ideal for simple meals after the beach.
+Traditional Brazilian food - Rice, beans, salads, and classic side dishes, ideal after a beach day.

 -

-Quick beach food options - Empanadas, snacks, and simple meals for lunch between outings or boat trips.
+Quick beach food - Snacks, empanadas, and simple meals for lunch between tours or boat trips.

 Tips and characteristics